TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 A sign that the IR sensitivity is too low is if the pointer moves in noticeable coarse steps, as if it has a low resolution to it.
 If you have the sensitivity level set to max and you notice this then the IR emitters may not be bright enough.

 A sign that the IR sensitivity is too high is if the pointer jumps around erratically.
 If this happens only while aiming at certain areas of the screen then this is a good indication a reflection is being detected by the camera.
 If the sensitivity is at max, step it down to high or minimum.
 Obviously the best solution is to eliminate the reflective surface.
-The Processing sketch can help daignose this problem since it will visually display the 4 IR points.
+Test Mode can help daignose this problem since it will visually display the 4 IR points.

 ### Profiles
 The sketch is configured with 4 profiles available (with up to 8 possible if desired, correlating to the d-pad).
 Each profile has its own calibration data, run mode, and IR camera sensitivity settings.
 Each profile can be selected from pause mode by pressing the associated button (A/B/Start/Select), or selecting them via the profiles submenu in simple pause menu.